Location and Facilities

 Communication Research Lab/Focus Group Room

 Another major asset of Murphy Hall is the focus group research suite, located on the third floor.
 This suite is part of the SJMC Research Division's efforts to promote and support graduate-level experimental research.
 It has a reception area room, conference room, an observation control room, three testing rooms and a small kitchen.
 Additional features of the research lab include an eye-tracker machine available with advance notice and by check-out.
-A mobile game lab cart is equipped with the latest in electronic game-playing devices for use in game simulation research studies.

 Usability Services Lab